revature-13Aug18-java/code-samples-for-Newton-Hoac/README.md

 ### Project 1 - Expense Reimbursement System

-   The Expense Reimbursement System
+   The Expense Reimbursement System is a web application implementing Servlets, HTML/CSS, & Javascript for the frontend and JDBC for the backend.
+Users make HTTPrequests through the methods provided by HTML and generated using AJAX in Javascript.
+Servlets process these requests and handle them accordingly.

 ### Project 2 - MBSN

-   The Music-Based Social Network is a web application built using Angular for the frontend, Spring Data for the backend, and Spotify's API for music information.
+   The Music-Based Social Network is a full-stack web application built using Angular for the frontend, Spring Data for the backend, and Spotify's API for music information.
 HttpClient facilitated communication between frontend and backend.
 JSON responses from the backend were processed on the frontend to display information for users.
 Users can login or create an account through the homepage and add/remove songs by editing their profile.
 Songs selections were processed to generate a list of preferred music genres for each user.

    [Angular](https://github.com/alexbumpers/project2-angular-ANM)

    [Spring](https://github.com/alexbumpers/project2-java-ANM)

+### Project 3 - Rideforce